 Just as I was wondering who might be able to sell me some CS3310's, Texas/Burr-Brown released the PGA2310.
 This brand-new IC is pin and software compatible to the CS3310 and is pretty-much identical apart from being able to run from ±15V analogue power supplies.
 According to the data sheets, a number of the key parameters seem improved as well.
 Not only was this IC perfect (on paper, at least), but Texas have an excellent samples policy.
 Three were UPS'd to me within a day or two of making the request!

 The advantages of this IC over the LM1972 are clear.
 I can provide the surround-level adjustments without hitting endstops.
-I can provide an 'input-trim' function to equalise the different levels from my sources (a common function these days).
+An 'input-trim' function can be added to equalise the different levels from my sources (a common function these days).
 In addition, the master volume control can have a bit more range.

 Just one question-mark: the PGA2310 is so new that I'm worried about the possibility of future problems.
 The CS3310 seems to be a well-established IC that is used by plenty of people in expensive, well-reviewed equipment.
 The PGA2310 might have disadvantages compared to the CS3310 that aren't apparent from reading the data sheets.
 It might also be discontinued if hi-fi manufacturers understandably decided to stick with their implementations of the CS3310.
 Internet research finds nothing but praise for the the CS3310, and very little about the PGA2310...